 To answer the question…

-But that question got me thinking about all the other times I’ve had people ask “what’s the best way to support a band?” so I couldn’t help myself from really unpacking the question some more…
+But that question got me thinking about all the other times I’ve had people ask “what’s the best way to support a band?” so I couldn’t help myself from unpacking the question a little more…

 This is pretty straightforward.
 The more followers a band has, the better they can spread the word about tours, new music, and important things in general.
 Social media is crazy and powerful.
 Help your favorite artists harness it to spread good stuff.

 Despite all the fuss about low royalty rates, streaming is the future and it’s a rapidly growing revenue stream as more and more people start using it.
-Especially the paid (aka “premium”) accounts, which make up the lion’s share of revenue from the platforms.
+Especially the paid (aka “premium/subscription”) accounts, which make up the lion’s share of artist revenue.
 Example: during a non-album cycle I’ve personally seen Spotify account for 50% of ALL digital revenue, meaning the combined total of every other digital retailer including iTunes, Amazon, Google Play, Rhapsody, YouTube, etc.

 8) Create Pandora stations and give your favorite songs a “thumbs up” when they get played